kakmond/Homework3/README.md

 # Homework3
-Recursion class containing unique method that remove duplicate consecutive items from a list.
+**Recursion class containing unique method that remove duplicate consecutive items from a list.**
+>By Wongsathorn Panichkurkul